-Thought I would keep a log (and maybe update it regularly) of what I have been grateful since coming here.
+Thought I would keep a log (and maybe update it regularly) of what I have been grateful since coming to Ireland.
 Not meant to brag, but felt like people tell me I have been lucky in a lot of aspects related to the relocation to Ireland.

 - Misplaced handbag.
 Singapore airport is the first stop for our flight into Ireland.
 We had a few hand carry luggage, looking after the kids who are excited since this is the first time they venture out far and trying familiarize ourselves to the airport since they are still in in the COVID prevention phase.
 As we are walking half way out of the gate, wife realised that her handbag was not with her.
-That handbag has our valuables mainly.
+That handbag contain some of our cash and jewelry that we could not check in the luggage.
 We realised there were a few people around the arrival gate and was pretty empty.
-She walked back and behold the handbag was still there.
-We would have left the place around 10 mins already and anyone could have picked it up.
-Really grateful not to have lost the handbag.
-But this is the first of may anxiety moments for me.
+Wife walked back and behold the handbag was still there.
+We left the bag on the chair for 10 mins and anyone could have picked it up.
+Really grateful to not lose the handbag.
+This is the first of may anxiety moments for me.

 - Rental apartment that is in the top of our location list.
 Before we left for Ireland, we were briefed by the relocation agent that housing market is very tight.
 Every open house would have 30-50 people looking at it.
 We had identified a few general area that we wanted to stay, somewhere between my office and the city (in the suburbs) and near a train station, preferably on the same train line that goes to the office.
 Top of the list is the area I am staying now (Ashtown / Pelletstown).
 Coming into second week after we arrived in Ireland, the relocation agent called to say that she has found a place that will soon be vacated at the area that we wanted.
 We did not hesitate to put in the deposit sight unseen.
+There is an unfounded fear that we will be left homeless the housing crisis here, grateful that we secured a place within the second week being in Ireland.
 When we told people that we got a place to rent in our current location, I was told that we are lucky as there are many people who are still looking for a place where we stay.
 Talked to the neighbour and he also said a lot of his friends are still waiting for one unit in my area to be available.

 - €200 Electric Subsidy.
 While we were here, we keep hearing on the news that the government will be subsidizing cost of energy for some household to offset the high cost of energy.
 Our rental we set up with pre-paid meter.
 I had put in €50 for the first time to see how long that will last.
 Was surprised one morning to see I had €200 in the meter.
 Found out that it was a subsidy from the government.
 That should last us more than a month.
 Another windfall that I am grateful for.